tbenade/wercker-devcenter/source/articles/steps/index.md

 ```

 This example echos back the **Python** and **pip** versions to us.
 Note
-that the result of these commands area available in the wercker ui and
+that the result of these commands are available in the wercker ui and
 will be exposed as a build step under the name `echo python
 information`.